Consumer Products

 Consumer product safety

-As of April 17, 2025 the company has received no reports of incidents or injuries in Canada.
+As of May 27, 2025, the company has received 1 reported incident and no reports of injuries in Canada.

 Consumer product safety